Canadian troops heading to U.K. to train Ukrainian forces

 The move comes nearly six months after Canada suspended its previous training mission in Ukraine just weeks before Russian forces invaded the country in February.

+It also came hours before Ukraine's ambassador to Canada was expected to publicly express her country's disappointment over Ottawa's decision to allow pipeline equipment that was in Montreal for repairs to be returned to a Russian energy giant.

-The Ukrainian military has since put up a spirited defence of its country, though not without a heavy cost.
+The Ukrainian military has put up a spirited defence of its country since thousands of Russian forces launched their assault on Feb.
+24. But those early battlefield successes and the ensuing grinding war in the east have not been without a cost.

 The Ukrainian government reported in June that 10,000 of its soldiers had been killed since Russian forces invaded, with thousands more wounded and missing.